What is Body Contouring?

 Gravity and aging pack a one-two punch for your figure.
-But you don’t have to take it.
-Body contouring is a combination of different surgical techniques applied to, as the name implies, contour your body to its younger form before sagging really took hold.
-Body contouring eliminates excess, sagging skin and fat to improve the look and tone of your body, giving you more definition and rejuvenating your body into the shape you’ve wanted.
+But there are solutions.
+Body contouring usually involves a combination of different surgical techniques to transform your body to its younger form.
+Body contouring eliminates excess sagging skin and fat in order to improve the look and tone of your body.
+The results gives you more definition and rejuvenates your body into the shape you’ve always wanted.

 Body contouring can involve a host of different surgeries: liposuction, breast augmentation, breast reduction, breast lift, tummy tuck, and various body lifts.
-They can address the following:
+These procedures can address the following:

 - A lower body lift will improve the look of your abdomen, buttocks, groin, and outer thighs

 - An arm lift will correct sagging in the upper arms